background preloader

 This is intended to be educational for those that think SSL-MITM isn't possible so don't shoot the messenger as this is an educational and informative post.
 I'm not trying to show anyone how to launch a MITM attack, or give away all the steps required to sniff SSL.
 Besides, there's no need to do this because all of this information is freely available all over the internet with a simple query.
 From the WordPress thread mentioned above: If you can establish yourself as the MITM (Man in the Middle) you only need to dnsspoof the destination and issue a fake SSL cert as a response to the victim and then you can use SSLDUMP to decrypt the SSL stream.

 Wow, that was hard wasn't it?
 Let's do a simple diagram of how that works: The big challenge is getting in the middle.
 Session management.
-In computer science, in particular networking, a session is a semi-permanent interactive information interchange, also known as a dialogue, a conversation or a meeting, between two or more communicating devices, or between a computer and user (see Login session).
+Temporary context for interactive information interchange In computer science and networking in particular, a session is a time-delimited two-way link, a practical (relatively high) layer in the TCP/IP protocol enabling interactive expression and information exchange between two or more communication devices or ends – be they computers, automated systems, or live active users (see login session).